I: One Holiday to Rule them All

 “…My god, and that… lunatic just smashed into them, perhaps separating them into even finer grains… some of which might not…” he seethes in confused disbelief, “-might not be geometric!”

 Like a bolt, he slams brutally into Corrective Administrator Minion, and with their uneasy alliance forged in pure hatred revealed, the two shape enthusiasts make concerningly-short work of Corrective Administrator and Prison Guard Minions, thought of by most to be among The Overlord’s strongest.

 “We did it!”
 Shouts one minion that actually didn’t do anything.

 An uproarious cheer meets the dimensional heroes, rising up above the white-splattered unconscious bodies of the two orderly minions.

-“Their shapes… have been scraped,” Geometric Shape Enthusiast Minion says in a grim tone, standing beside his no-sided counterpart, who is convulsing on the ground in delirious excitement.
+“Their shapes… have been scraped,” Polygonal Shape Enthusiast Minion says in a grim tone, standing beside his no-sided counterpart, who is convulsing on the ground in delirious excitement.

 “Hell yeah!”
 Super Maniac Minion shouts, raising a victorious black fist into the air.
 “Now back to the hideout.
 We’re about to make holiday history!”